LIGHTARK-2903/simple-retirement-model/README.md

 ## Introduction

 Hi, I'm Naman Choudhary, and this project is a simple retirement model built using Python.
-<br> The goal of this model is to help you estimate how many years you have left until retirement based on your current savings, expected annual return, and retirement goals.
+The goal of this model is to help you estimate how many years you have left until retirement based on your current savings, expected annual return, and retirement goals.

 ## What the Code Does